Cressida Gaukroger

 Cressida has a PhD in Philosophy, and was a Departmental Lecturer in Practical Ethics at Oxford University until 2019.
 She has also taught at University College London, New York University, and City University of New York.

-She regularly writes op-ed pieces for Australian media including The Sydney Morning Herald, The Age, and the ABC, and she has appeared on the ABC’s The Minefield podcast and on ABC radio.
-Alongside her work at CPD she is a moderator at the Cranlana Centre for Ethical Leadership, and writes children’s books, the first of which will be published in October.
+She regularly writes op-ed pieces for Australian media including the Sydney Morning Herald, the Age, and the ABC, and she has appeared on the ABC’s the Minefield podcast and on ABC radio.
+Alongside her work at CPD she is a moderator at the Cranlana Centre for Ethical Leadership, and writes children’s books.

 Publications